Longwood Property and Liability Insurance Programs

 Because Longwood University is an agency of the Commonwealth of Virginia, its property and liability insurance programs are centrally administered by the Department of General Services, Division of Risk Management as part of the Commonwealth of Virginia's Risk Management Plan.
 This Plan is provided for by Sections 2.1-191.9-11 of the Code of Virginia.
-The on-campus resource for our liability insurance programs is the Director of Materiel Management.
+The on-campus resource for our liability insurance programs is the Director of Financial Operations and Materiel Management.
 The phone number is 434.395.2093.
-Questions regarding coverages as well as actual claim requests associated with these programs may be addressed to the Director of Materiel Management.
+Questions regarding coverages as well as actual claim requests associated with these programs may be addressed to the Director of Financial Operations and Materiel Management.

 III.
 Insurance Programs Administration

 The University's insurance is the Commonwealth of Virginia's Insurance.
 The Division of Risk Management (DRM) is the Commonwealth's insurance programs administrator.
 The web site includes a frequently asked questions page for general information inquiries.
 They can be reached by phone on their customer services line at 804.786.3152.
 They are physically located in the third (3rd) floor of the James Monroe Building in Richmond, Virginia.
 Their mailing address is Division of Risk Management, Department of the Treasury, P.O.
 Box 1879, Richmond, VA 23218-1879.

 IV.
 The Worker's Compensation Program